tilt-dev/tilt-extensions/helm_resource/README.md

   as a tuple ('image.repository', 'image.tag').
 This is how charts created with `helm create` are structured.

+- If your chart accepts an image as a 'registry', 'repository' and a 'tag', specify the key as a tuple ('image.registry', 'image.repository', 'image.tag').
+This is another common pattern used by many charts.

 `flags`: Additional flags to pass to `helm install` (e.g., `['--set', 'key=value']`)

 `image_selector`: Image reference to determine containers eligible for Live Update.